Wilson praises Athletics' young core after walk-off vs. Rangers

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Monday's game between the Rangers and the Reds:
+Here are the best bets our model is projecting for Thursday's game between the Rangers and the Athletics:

 • Moneyline: NBC Sports Bet is recommending a play on the Texas Rangers on the Moneyline.

-• Spread: NBC Sports Bet is leaning towards a play ATS on the Rangers -1.5.
+• Spread: NBC Sports Bet is leaning towards a play ATS on the Oakland Athletics at +1.5.

 • Total: NBC Sports Bet is staying away from a play on the Game Total of 9.0.